Corporate Social Responsibility

 Managing our Environmental Impact

-We are deeply concerned about the world we live in, greenhouse gases, destruction of the rain forests and what kind of planet we will be leaving to our grandchildren and great grandchildren.
+We are deeply concerned about the world we live in, greenhouse gases, destruction of the rain forests and what kind of planet we will be leaving to our children and grandchildren.
 For this reason we want to do everything we can to reduce our carbon footprint and the impact we are having on our environment.

 In 2017 we bought an electric car which can be used for local journeys, helping to reduce emissions and fossil fuels

-Our aim is to reuse, recycle or upcycle as much as we can and we have been operating on a 'zero to landfill' basis since 2014.
+Our aim is to reuse, recycle or upcycle as much as we can and we have been operating our main office and distribution centre on a 'zero to landfill' basis since 2014.
 We recycle paper, cardboard, magazines, polythene bags and wrappers, polystyrene, metal waste, wood waste, plastics, electrical items, chemicals and oils, batteries and light bulbs, and food waste.
 In 2015 we recycled 37.1 tonnes of cardboard and in 2016 this increased to 64.5 tonnes.
 Read our full Waste Disposal and Recycling Code of Practice here.
 We are moving towards LED lighting in all areas and lighting that only comes on when someone enters the area.

 In 2016 we introduced a car sharing scheme, incentivising staff to travel together, walk or cycle to work, and in so doing contribute in a small way to reducing the number of cars on the road, fuel being used and level of emissions.